Verdicts + Settlements

 A confidential settlement of $2,250,000 was reached for a baby with cerebral palsy who was delivered by a midwife and nurses who failed to recognize the significance of deceleration and drop in the baseline on the fetal monitor.

 Duffy + Fulginiti recovered $2,200,000 for an individual who became legally blind after ingesting a home cleaning product.
 The defense contended the product was misused and properly labeled, while Duffy + Fulginiti argued it was a foreseeable misuse.

 A young schoolteacher suffered a traumatic brain injury after being struck in a multi-car pileup following a flash freeze involving multiple vehicles.
-Defendants denied wrongdoing since many vehicles were involved, and claimed that the plaintiff’s injury actually came from an accident some weeks prior.
+Defendants denied wrongdoing since many vehicles were involved and claimed that the plaintiff’s injury actually came from an accident some weeks prior.
 The firm’s accident reconstruction experts established that the defendant drivers were at fault, since the plaintiff’s car was positioned on the side of the road, and, had the defendants been operating at safe speeds for the weather conditions, they would have had time to react.
-This matter settled for $2,200,000.
+Duffy + Fulginiti settled the matter for $2,200,000.

 Duffy + Fulginiti recovered $2,185,000 for an individual who suffered traumatic injuries during a recreational accident.
 The defense contended the plaintiff had fully recovered and argued surveillance video showing him riding a bicycle and at a concert supported the same.